 On 28 March 2020 Business Secretary Alok Sharma announced changes to UK insolvency law as part of the Government’s response to the Coronavirus pandemic.
 Announcing the changes Mr Sharma said they would give businesses “extra time to weather the storm” and “the government wanted to avoid companies going into liquidation or administration because directors feared claims from the current exceptional situation.”

 One of the key proposals was that directors will not face claims for wrongful trading under the Insolvency Act.
 Since that announcement was made the Corporate Insolvency and Governance Bill has been published and is currently being debated in Parliament.
 It is expected to become law at the end of June or the beginning of July 2020.
+[Since this article was written, the Bill was passed as the Corporate Insolvency & Governance Act 2020 (CIGA).
+You can read our further article on wrongful trading here together with articles on connected issues on our dedicated CIGA hub.]

 If a company goes into administration or insolvent liquidation and it appears the directors knew or ought to have known there was no reasonable prospect of avoiding that, the directors can be ordered to contribute to the company’s assets.
 Directors facing a wrongful trading claim will try to show they took every step with a view to minimising potential loss to the company’s creditors.
 If the directors are unable to do so they risk being ordered to pay some or all of the increase in the “net deficiency” owed to creditors.